Jbleezy/BO1-Reimagined/README.md

 ### Testing
 * Moon sidequest dialog in coop without Richtofen
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
-* Test if players are able to grief teammates (need 3-4 players)
-* Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
-* Test 3rd person perk drink anim
-* Test if Springfield wall chalk still has z-fighting in coop
-* Test FPS counter with timer in coop
 * Versus: test if betties can be triggered

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)